azin-lang/website/src/md/blog/go-rewrite-start.md

 restructured, the first modules are landing, and the foundations of the new architecture are taking shape.
-Our singular focus right now is velocity—building a clean, maintainable pipeline so we can get to a self-hosted compiler as efficiently as possible.
+Our singular focus right now is velocity. building a clean, maintainable pipeline so we can get to a self-hosted compiler as efficiently as possible.
 Here is a look at what we’ve built so far and how the new codebase is structured.

 ## Layout of the New Compiler
 We are leveraging Go's strict package boundaries to ensure the compiler remains highly modular from day one.
 Instead of a monolithic layout, each distinct phase of the compilation process lives in its own isolated package under `internal/`: * **`cmd/compiler`**: The main entry point.
 It handles CLI flags, manages the overall compilation workflow,